onhate/ATGRESTful/README.md

 ATGRESTfull
 ===========

+Well, in my opinion native Oracle ATG RESTful API is really deprecated, complicated and strange.
+So, I created this module.

-[Oracle ATG](http://www.oracle.com/us/products/applications/commerce/atg/index.html) powered with a great RESTful Framework [Jersey](https://jersey.java.net/).
+An [Oracle ATG](http://www.oracle.com/us/products/applications/commerce/atg/index.html) powered with a great RESTful Framework [Jersey](https://jersey.java.net/).

 How does Oracle ATG RESTful module works?
 Easy and simple like this: